-The total expenditure (totex) forecasts included in the impairment model are a base case and assume the investment in the network will continue to 2045 and beyond.
-However, the base case does not include cash flows associated with the potential to re-purpose the network for hydrogen or other fuels.
+The totex forecasts included in the impairment model are a base case and assume the investment in the network will continue to 2045 and beyond.
+However, the base case does not include cash flows associated with a significant increase in the number of biomethane connections or the potential to re-purpose the network for hydrogen or other fuels.
 In a scenario that resulted in the majority of the network being repurposed for use with green gases, we would expect funding through future regulatory price controls.
-In the base case we continue to assume regulatory asset depreciation of 45 years and investment is fully capitalised into the Regulated Asset Value (RAV).
-This is consistent with the assumptions used for the Ofgem Final Determinations for RIIO-2.
+In the base case we continue to assume regulatory asset depreciation of 45 years and investment is fully capitalised into the Regulated Asset Value (RAV) consistent with the current methodology.
+Ofgem are considering changing its regulatory asset depreciation policy as part of the RIIO-3 price control process and we have performed sensitivity analysis reflecting the impact of potential changes.

 We have determined the regulated weighted average cost of capital (WACC) and totex allowances using Ofgem's latest published Price Control Financial Model.
-The regulatory cost of equity for RIIO-2 is 4.97% (2022: 4.55%) and in management's view, is forecast to increase in future price controls through indexation of the risk free rate.
+The regulatory cost of equity for RIIO-2 is 5.08% (2024: 5.09%) and in management's view is forecast to increase in future price controls through updates to key parameters to reflect the latest market evidence.

-Longer term, we have continued to assume that the Cadent Gas Repex programmes reduce in scale post-2032 following completion of the Health and Safety Executive (HSE) mandated iron mains replacement programme but the maintenance of the network and the service levels to customers is maintained.
-As noted above, we have not incorporated into the base case any investment in the network to make it hydrogen or biomethane-ready at this stage.
+Longer term, we have continued to assume that investment reduces in scale post-2032 following completion of the Health and Safety Executive (HSE) mandated iron mains replacement programme but maintenance of the network and the service levels to customers is maintained with continued focus on safety critical investment.
+As noted above, we have not incorporated into the base case any investment in the network to make it hydrogen ready.